craftcms/docs/docs/4.x/queue.md

 #### Daemon

 A “daemonized” queue runner can be registered with most unix-based systems so that the queue operates like other system services—MySQL or Redis, for example.
-Configuration will depend largely on your operating system’s bundled service manager (likely `systemd` or `supervisor`), but should follow a similar structure, and will ultimately use the long-running `queue/listen` command:
+Configuration will depend on the service manager your platform uses (likely `systemd` or `supervisor`), but should follow a similar structure, and will ultimately use the long-running `queue/listen` command:

 ```bash
 php craft queue/listen --verbose